 Information on helping your child with reading can be downloaded here:

-The Curriculum Newsletters for the Summer Term 1 2019 can be viewed here:
+The Curriculum Newsletters for Spring Term 2 2021 can be viewed here:

 For further information about our curriculum, please speak to your child's class teacher.